Accenture/mercury/connectors/hazelcast/README.md

 This application runs as a websocket server that all service container application instances will connect to.

 When a service application instance fails, the presence monitor will detect it and inform all other application instances to clear routing tables for the failed application instance.

+# Compatibillity

+This connector has been tested with Hazelcast version 4.0.1.
+It is not compatible with Hazelcast version 3 or older.